 Now continue the guest OS installation as usual.

-If you already have created VMs, Cockpit has an option to import them.
-To do so, click on the "Import VM" option under the "Virtual Machines" tab.
+To import VMs via Cockpit, click on the "Import VM" option under the "Virtual Machines" tab.
 Enter the name to the VM, choose the existing disk image location on the host's file system, select the operating system type and memory size.
 Finally, click Import button.

 No need to memorize the virsh commands.
 We can reboot, suspend and power off KVM virtual machines right from the Cockpit interface.